 Canada Summer Job Eligible Employees

 We’re excited to bring you onto our team for the summer.
-In order to us to be able to hire you under the Canada Summer Jobs Grant, you’ll need to:
+In order for us to be able to hire you under the Canada Summer Jobs Grant, you’ll need to:

 - be between the ages of 15 and 30 at the start of employment,